 Depending on your needs, treatment methods may include a combination of cognitive behavior therapy (identifying and changing negative thoughts and behaviors), dialectical behavior therapy (practicing mindfulness, distress tolerance, emotion regulation and interpersonal effectiveness), talk therapy and other strategies for managing your mental health concerns.

 These sessions are typically 45 minutes long.
 Our therapists specialize in both individual and family therapy for adults and children ages 5 and up.

-Hutchinson Health offers caring, supportive and non-judgmental outpatient services to help people break free from chemical dependency and live a healthier, happier life.
+Hutchinson Health offers caring, supportive and non-judgmental outpatient services to help people break free from substances and live a healthier, happier life.

-Our chemical dependency program is scheduled in the evening, in an effort to maintain our clients’ school, employment and family activities.
+Our substance use disorder program is scheduled in the evening, in an effort to maintain our clients’ school, employment and family activities.
 The program helps clients who need intensive-outpatient care, treatment for relapse or “step-down” programming from an inpatient or residential treatment setting.